ZijieZhaoMMHW/precip_peak/README.md

-# precip_peak
+# Identification of Precipitation from Optimal Harmonic Seasonal climatology
-Codes to support NPP-associated precipitation peak analysis
+Codes to support NPP-associated precipitation peak analysis.